 He sulked over to the doorway and said to me before walking out, “I know they would want you to live your life to the fullest… for them…”

 I buried my face in my hands.
 No matter how much I wanted to disagree with him, I knew he was right.
 None of my friends would want to see me like this.
 Was that what Tammy was trying to tell me… to live on somehow… without them?

 Click.
 The data preserver on the table popped open and I heard Tammy’s voice for the first time since she died in my arms.

 Vero and the other villagers managed to haul the Jago and the other ships and shuttles back to the village to scrap.
-They left my belongings to me to do what I wished with them, and that included the Jago and shuttle.
+They left my belongings to me to do what I wished with them, and that included the Jago.